Höganäs Formation: Bjuv Member

 The second member is the Bjuv Member, known as the most fossiliferous one, that was known originally as the Gruv Member (gruva= mine).
 Coal and clay have been mined in this area since the fifteenth century, being this intensive mining one of the main reasons the fossiliferous layers have provided such a diverse flora.
 The Bjuv member is divided on two different seams, the B seam, that overlies the older member and the A seam, that marks the limit with the Helsingborg Member.
 This layer has a thickness of around 37.22 and 45.72 m in bore No. 256 (stored at the Höganäs Company in Bjuv) from the Bjuv area.
 The layer is dominated by coarse arenaceous sediments, specially between Billesholm and Höganäs, parallel to the Söderåsen and Kullaberg horsts.
 Towards the southern part of this area the deposition changes, with an increased abundance of argillaceous contents, specially at places like Skromberga.
-The age of this member is considered to be Late Rhaetian-Lower Hettangian.
+The age of this member is considered to be Latest Rhaetian and maybe Lower Hettangian.
+Thus the member records the Triassic–Jurassic extinction, what is seen in the plant oscillations.
 The Plant fossils found at this layer are one of the main fossil material of the whole Mesozoic in Sweden, composed by more than 110 species, one of the most complete floras of the same age from any location.
 The main reason for this datation where suggested due to the presence of the plants Lepidopteris ottonis and Thaumatopteris shenki, as well palynological samples that suggested a Middle Rhaetian age (the Rhaetipollis-Limbosporites Miospore Zone).
 Latter works have fount that the Dinosaur Footprint layers spam between the Rhaetian-Hettangian boundary.
 Beyond the exceptional flora, the member is also known for fossils of Molluscs, arthropods and fish remains.
+In the uppermost sequence the deposition changes from a coastal swamp with abundant evidence of plant colonization to fully marine conditions, evidenced by dinoflagellate cysts, recording thus the Rhaetian maximum flooding.